Loading...

 Kidney replacement is another option for treating damaged kidneys.
 It is a common treatment for end-stage renal disease.
 A kidney transplant is a method of replacing a damaged kidney with a healthy one.
 A transplanted kidney does not require dialysis.
 There’s usually a long wait to receive a donor kidney that’s compatible with the patient’s body.
 The process goes quickly if the patient finds a living donor.

-While kidney transplants have risks, they are generally very successful for the right candidates and can significantly improve life expectancy and quality of life.
-Patients need to take immunosuppressant drugs for a longer period of time after the surgery for kidney acceptance.
+While kidney transplants have risks, they are generally very successful for the right candidates.
+The transplant can significantly improve life expectancy and quality of life.
+Patients need to take immunosuppressant drugs for a longer time after the surgery for kidney acceptance.
 They have side effects, but most are manageable.
-While transplants carry risks, they are generally very successful and can significantly improve the quality of life for those who are eligible.

 Can I recover from kidney failure?